Name: Chrono Cross

 The resulting story certainly does bridge both games and there are plenty of subtle and obvious nods to Chrono Trigger throughout.
 There are times though, when it gets a bit haughty for itself.
 It’s in these moments that the explanations can come off a bit overwrought, and the overall point becomes a bit muddied.
 Even near the end, there was instances when I was thinking “Sure, why not?” and “Yep, that’ll do,” in response to the explanatory knots tying up the loose ends of some of the overarching plotlines as they continued to spin and weave into the extremes of convolution.
 At the end, it sorta made sense, at least in a way that allows you to feel like the story has reached a satisfying enough conclusion.

 The shining point to the narrative though, is the characters, or at least those who were given time to develop.
-I will say though, that I was impressed by the fact that about a solid third of those you can recruit were fleshed out fully.
+In that regard, I will say that I was impressed by the fact that about a solid third of those you can recruit were fleshed out fully.
 Kidd, Harle, the various current and former members of the Acacia Dragoons, and the pirate Fargo, and those associated with his plotline all get a decent amount of time to be brought to life.
 These stories, both before and during Chrono Cross’ events, are remarkably done and they display a fully realised world and its inhabitants that could have survived without the ties to Chrono Trigger.
-I found that the characters alone breathe a sense of life into Chrono Cross that its main plot alone can’t seem to accomplish at times.
+I would go so far to say that the characters alone breathe a sense of life into Chrono Cross that its main plot alone can’t seem to accomplish at times.
 There’s one character in particular who has his one scene two thirds of the way into the game that really stood out.
-In just a few lines of dialogue and one flashback, this one character becomes perhaps the most tragic character in the whole game.
+In just a few lines of dialogue and one flashback, a person who is otherwise only mentioned in the briefest of passings becomes perhaps the most tragic character in the whole game.
 His one scene in particular shows off the storytelling prowess that Chrono Cross is capable of at its best.
 Personally, he isn’t even that relevant to the story’s progression.
-He’s a placeholder, and could have been a nameless nobody, but they fleshed him out fully, made him somebody, and made you care about his fate.
+He’s a placeholder that could have been a nameless nobody just there to deliver a wall’s worth of exposition but they fleshed him out fully and made him a somebody, and most importantly, made you care about his fate.

 What drives the story more than any other narrative device or character though, is the soundtrack, and I’m going to close out with a toast to it.
 I had no memory of the soundtrack of this game when I replayed it twenty odd years later.
 I knew Yasunori was responsible, and knowing that, I expected to be in for a treat.
 I maintain that while voiced dialogue is often fantastic in video games, music alone can tell a story every bit as well, and Yasunori illustrated that point perfectly in Chrono Cross.
 Every track encapsulates its environment to a T. It pulls at your heartstrings when it needs to, fills you with calm the next, and pumps the blood for battle when the time calls for it.
 There are tributes to Chrono Trigger’s soundtrack everywhere too, and the way they’re slipped into the soundtrack is done in such a way that when it hits you, you’ll know it.
 He nailed it, he absolutely nailed it, and there’s nothing else I can say about it.
 I don’t know if I’ll replay Chrono Cross with the same zeal (play on words intended) that I would the other games that Yasunori scored, like Xenogears or Chrono Trigger, but I might come back to it just for another run through the musical journey it provided.